What can I do to make the transition to childcare easier for all of us?

 - Ensure your contact details are always kept up to date and provide alternatives for times when you may be out of reach.

 - Safety, hygiene and wellness policies are non-negotiables when it comes to childcare.
-But location, cost, size and carer/child ratio are all factors which rate differently for individual families.
+But location, cost, size and carer/child ratio are all factors that rate differently for individual families.

 - Make a list of what’s essential to you and what you’re willing to be more flexible about.